Cellebrite: Technology

-Cellebrite's products are classified as "dual-use civilian services," and not security-related, a distinction which it is argued allows them to operate without serious oversight from the Israeli government.
+Cellebrite's products are classified as "dual-use civilian services," and not security-related, a distinction, which it is argued allows them to operate without serious oversight from the Israeli government.

 In 2007, Cellebrite introduced the first version of their Universal Forensic Extraction Device (or UFED), a portable tool capable of extracting the contents of a cell phone, which became popular with law enforcement agencies around the world.
 In 2019, Cellebrite announced a new version of their flagship UFED product called UFED Premium.
 The company claimed that it can unlock iOS devices including those running iOS 12.3 and Android phones such as the Galaxy S9.

 In 2021, Moxie Marlinspike, creator of the encrypted messaging app Signal, pointed to several vulnerabilities in Cellebrite's UFED and Physical Analyzer software that allowed for arbitrary code execution on Windows computers running the software.
 One exploit he detailed involved the UFED scanning a specially formatted file, which could then be used to execute arbitrary code on the computer running the UFED.
 Marlinspike wrote that the code could then "[modify] not just the Cellebrite report being created in that scan, but also "all previous and future generated Cellebrite reports" from all previously scanned devices and all future scanned devices in any arbitrary way."
 Marlinspike also found that Cellebrite software was bundled with out-of-date FFmpeg DLL files from 2012, which lacked over 100 subsequent security updates.
 Windows Installer packages, extracted from the Windows installer for iTunes and signed by Apple, were also found, which he said raised legal concerns.
 Cellebrite responded that the company "is committed to protecting the integrity of our customers' data, and we continually audit and update our software in order to equip our customers with the best digital intelligence solutions available."
 The report by Signal followed an announcement by Cellebrite in 2020 that it had developed technology to crack encrypted messages in the Signal app, a claim the company later retracted and downplayed.
 The announcement by Marlinspike raised questions about the integrity of data extracted by the software, and prompted Cellebrite to patch some of the vulnerabilities found by Signal and to remove full support for analyzing iPhones.

+In 2026, Cellebrite forensic tools had been used alongside spyware deployment in at least one documented case in Serbia involving device unlocking and surveillance activities.

 Law enforcement and government assistance

 Bangladesh

 The software has been sold to the Rapid Action Battalion (RAB) in Bangladesh.
 After a connection between Cellebrite and the extrajudicial killings of the RAB was reported in 2021, Cellebrite announced they would cease selling products to the organization.
-It is likely the RAB can continue to use the existing Cellebrite products they had already purchased.
+It is likely the RAB can continue to use existing Cellebrite products they have already purchased.